z2e2/Bioinformatics-class-project-GloVe/README.md

 2. metabolite_table.csv: metabolite concentration per sample

 Both tables have labels (CD, UC and Control) and sample id that ties species frequence and metabolite concentration together.

+## Overall goal:

+Apply GLoVe embedding to study the metabolite and species association to Crohn’s disease

+The students working on this project should come up with detailed research directions and delieverables.